 This is the place where you can keep up with our travels by following the WEEKLY BLOG, and viewing our VIDEO LOGS.
-June 1 we started north on the GLORY B., in search of our "divine assignment."
+July of 2014 we crossed over the Canadian border into Alaskan waters, aboard our sailboat the GLORY B., in search of a "divine assignment."
+We are still there.
 I hope you will stop by often as the adventure continues...

 One does not have to be in an entirely unpopulated place to be in a wilderness.
 Or be lost, either.
 I'm actually beginning to think a large part of being in a wilderness is a state of mind.
 Since we began our journey north on June first, we haven't gone very far as miles go.
 Yet, we have gone miles and miles.